surister/blog/content/blog/implementing-uuid8-for-cratedb.md

 ---
 ::

-The flake is then converted to [base64]{.h}.
+The flake is then converted to [base64]{.h} using an alphabet that is URL safe, the default alphabet uses '/' as an encoding character, meaning you could not use it as an url query parameter.

-Since they are time-based flakes, one would expect that you could sort and filter on them, but to my surprise, they are not.
+Since they are time-based ids, one would expect that you could sort and filter on them, but they are not.

-To test this I created the following table:
+To test this, you can create the following table:

 ::Editor{lang='sql'}
 <pre>